trvds/netpa-calendar-exporter/README.md

 ## Contributing:

-We welcome contributions from anyone!
+Contributions are welcomed from anyone!
 If you have suggestions or new ideas please [create an issue](https://github.com/trvds/netpa-calendar-exporter/issues) to discuss them.

 If you want to contribute code, please fork the repository and submit a pull request.
-We will review your changes and merge them if they are relevant.
+Your changes will be reviewed and merged if they are relevant.

 ## Acknowledgments: